 Symptoms that may require emergency care: pale gums, labored breathing, vomiting lasting longer than 24 hours or difficulty urinating.

-PLEASE NOTE: For the next 2 weeks, please keep your male dog separate from un-spayed female dogs.
+PLEASE NOTE: For the next 2-3 weeks, please keep your male dog separate from un-spayed female dogs.
 It takes weeks for testosterone to be eliminated from your dog’s body.

 - Your dog had surgery with anesthesia.
 Sedation effects can last for 24 hours.

 - Your dog may have a slight cough for up to a few days after surgery because the breathing tube used to give oxygen may have caused some irritation.

 - Female dog had the uterus and ovaries removed through a small incision in her abdomen.

 - Male dog has an incision just above the scrotum.

 - The healing process takes up to 2 weeks.

 ACTIVITY: MOST post op complications occur due to excessive physical activity after surgery.